hitobito/hitobito/README.md

 ## Contributing

 You are invited to contribute new features, fixes, or updates, large or small; we are always thrilled to receive pull requests, and do our best to process them as fast as we can.
 Before opening any pull request or issue, please search for existing [issues](https://github.com/hitobito/hitobito/issues) (open and closed) and read the [contributing guidelines](CONTRIBUTING.md).
-If you are part of an organisation that uses hitobito, please discuss your intent with the responsible person of your organisation.
+If you are part of an organisation that uses Hitobito, please discuss your intent with the responsible person of your organisation.

 ## Community
-hitobito made with 💙 and the incredible community:
+Hitobito made with 💙 and the incredible community:

 * Jungwacht Blauring Schweiz
 * [Puzzle ITC GmbH](https://www.puzzle.ch)
 * Pfadibewegung Schweiz
-* hitobito AG
+* Hitobito AG
 * CEVI Regionalverband ZH-SH-GL / CEVI Schweiz
 * Dachverband Schweizer Jugendparlamente DSJ
 * Insieme Schweiz